 Click in the 'Primary Sales' field, select the desired team member you would like to assign the service request to and click the 'ASSIGN' button.
 You will notice the primary sales value has changed.

-Below the assignee you will see detailed customer information.
+Below the created and updated information, you will see detailed customer information.
 If the subscribed field is set to "No" that indicates a customer has opted out of receiving BidClips emails.
 In compliance with SPAM-CAN law, BidClips will not email these customers anymore, and it is best to reach them by phone.

 You can easily edit the customer information by clicking on the name, phone number, email, or address fields.
 Clicking on each of these values will bring up an 'Update' panel where you can enter the corrected values.